jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ### Proposed git repository structure

 There are different ways to organize projects: The [KAM tool](#kam-gitops-application-manager-cli) proposes to create one gitops repository to control the configuration and deployment of each services and apps of the solution.

 Another solution is to use a three repositories structure, that will match team structure and persona: dev, SRE.

 * **application**: deployment.yaml, config map... for each application.
-Developers lead this one
+Developers lead this repository.
 * shared, reusable **services** like Kafka, Database, LDAP,... as reusable services between environments: Dev and operations ownership
 * Cluster and **infrastructure**: network, cluster, storage, policies... owned by operation